ferv3455/ferv3455.github.io/index.md

 As an international student from China, I finished my school years in my hometown Shanghai and my bachelor's degree at Tsinghua University in Beijing.

+## About the Webpage

+This webpage acts as an introduction to my academic and professional experience as well as an archive of previously published personal blogs.
+The content of these blogs are technical notes from extensive reading and projects, involving programming languages, data structures and algorithms, computer systems, etc. They are written in Chinese/English.

+To have a look at the notes, please visit [here](/postlist).

 ## Education